uhppoted/uhppoted-codegen/documentation/CODEGEN.md

 Functionally, the API component is responsible for:

 - getting the parameters for each command
-- submitting the command + parameters to the command executor
+- submitting the command and parameters to the command executor
 - processing the response (e.g. displaying the result)
 - error handling

-In all the examples, the API component is language and application specific and is hand-coded, with the common functionality delegated to the command component.
+In all the examples, the API component is language and application specific and is hand-coded, with the common functionality delegated to the _commands_ component.

 ### Commands

-The _commands_ component functionally responsible for dispatching an API request to the UHPPOTE driver and returning the result (or error).
+The _commands_ component is functionally responsible for dispatching an API request to the UHPPOTE driver and returning the result or error.

 In all the examples, the _commands_ component is implemented as a map of commands to the associated function that implements the specific details of translating the API function to a UHPPOTE function call.
 The supported functions include: